kirill-kolomin/ngx-testbox-docs/docs/core-concepts.md

 Instead of worrying about internals, you focus only on features and expected outcomes.
 The result: smaller, clearer, and more reliable tests.

+## UX-centric approach

+Ngx-testbox helps you ensure that your components behave correctly from the user's perspective.
+It’s not enough for an internal `loading` flag to be `false` if the spinner is still rolling on the screen.
+You test what users will see on the screen, what they will experience, which is what ultimately matters most in your application.

 ## What makes it work

 Angular provides a unique advantage: it tracks all asynchronous operations within the Angular Zone.